Beharona

 Beharona is a town and commune (kaominina) in Madagascar.
 It belongs to the district of Manja, which is a part of Menabe Region.
 The population of the commune was estimated to be approximately 14,000 in 2001 commune census.

 Only primary schooling is available.
 It is also a site of industrial-scale mining.
 The majority 70% of the population of the commune are farmers, while an additional 30% receives their livelihood from raising livestock.
 The most important crop is rice, while other important products are maize, cassava and lima beans.

 Nature

-The Kirindy Mitea National Park is situated in this municipality together with its neighboring towns of Ankiliabo and Andranopasy.
+The Kirindy Mitea National Park is situated in this municipality, along with the neighboring towns of Ankiliabo and Andranopasy.

 Rivers

 The Mangoky River and the Sakalava River.

 Ethnics

-The mayority of its population belong to the Sakalava tribe but also Betsileo, Antanosy and Merina live in this municipality.
+The majority of its population belong to the Sakalava tribe but also Betsileo, Antanosy and Merina live in this municipality.